 To say former President George Bush was gutsy as a young man is an understatement, though, as most youth his age he probably didn’t think so.

 President Bush was a student at Phillips Academy in Andover, Mass when pearl harbor was attacked.
-Like many youth of today, President Bush felt compelled to join the fight.
+Like many youths of today, President Bush felt compelled to join the fight.
 He enlisted in the Navy on his 18th birthday and began pre-flight training at the University of North Carolina at Chapel Hill.

 After preflight training at Chapel Hill, Bush moved on to Wold-Chamberlain Naval Airfield in Minneapolis, Minnesota, where he flew solo for the first time in November 1942.
 His first solo flight was in an N2S-N.